What Makes a Great Marketing Team? 7 Cultural Characteristics

 • Financial acumen

-I’m sure you could extend this list based on your experiences.
-The point is it’s a lot, and the required skills are diverse.
-If you work in a big company, you might have many individuals who neatly address those needs.
-If you work in a smaller company, you may need to hire people who can wear multiple hats.
+If you work in a large company, you might have individuals who embody many of these traits.
+If you work in a smaller company, you’ll likely need to hire people who can wear multiple hats.

 2. Transparency